leec94/SY0-701-notes/README.md

 3. The client validates the certificate and ensures it has not expired or been revoked.
 4. The client creates a random symmetric key (known as a session key) used to encrypt the web page content, and then encrypts the symmetric key with the public key obtained from the web server.
 5. The encrypted information is sent to the web server.
 The web server decrypts and obtains the symmetric key (session key).
 The web server uses the symmetric key to encrypt information between the client and the server.

+Domain Name System Security Extensions (DNSSEC) \[[Ref](https://securityscorecard.com/blog/what-is-dnssec-and-why-is-it-important)\]
+- DNSSEC: Adds authentication to DNS response
+- DNSKEY record: should contain the public key that corresponds to the private key used to sign the records
+- the records would be signed with the organization’s private key and should be verified with the organization’s public key

 ### Security operations
 Types of web filters